 Neutrogena Ultra Sheer Dry-Touch Sunscreen Review

-Summertime is in full swing, and for many women the search is on for a great sunscreen that can be applied under make-up.
+Summertime is in full swing.
+And for many women, the search is on for a great sunscreen that they can apply under makeup.
 Whether you like applying sunscreen or not, it is critical for your health.
 Doing so will protect your body’s largest organ, your skin.
 There are also benefits of using sunscreen throughout the year.
 Because the sun, while not as harsh and noticeable in the winter, still produces harmful UV rays.
 So feel free to use the information here year round!

 There truly is a dizzying array of sunscreens and sun blockers out there, including the popular line of Neutrogena sunscreen.
 There are even cosmetics that have sunscreen in them.
 How is one meant to choose?

 Neutrogena Ultra Sheer Dry-Touch Sunscreen

 First figure out which brands work best for your type of skin.
 If you’re trying a new sunscreen and have sensitive skin, do a little test on your inner arm.
 Leave it on for 24 hours to see if there’s any reaction.
-Second, not all sunscreens will be suitable for use with make-up, so you might need a little trial-and-error here as well.
+Second, not all sunscreens will be suitable for use with makeup.
+So you might need a little trial-and-error here as well.

 Lately I have been using a sunscreen that really works well with my skin and I want to share it with you: This is my Neutrogena Ultra Sheer Dry-Touch Sunscreen review.
 I have been using the SPF 30 version and applying mainly on my face and neck area.